sethgeyer/basic-git/README.md

 1. Push this change to GitHub.
 1. Ask for an instructor to review your work.
 1. Log into students and create a submission for this exercise.
 When asked for a repo name, type in `basic-git`.
-1. Fork this repository to the other person's account.
-Clone this code to the other computer.
+1. Clone the forked repository onto the other person's computer
-1. On the original repository add "I hope this makes it!" on line 2 to the `hello.txt`.
+1. On the original computer add "I hope this makes it!" on line 2 to the `hello.txt`.
-1. On the newly forked repository add "Oh no!
+1. On the computer add "Oh no!
 What's going to happen?" on line 2 to the `hello.txt`.
 1. Make a commit on the first computer.
 Use `git add -p` to stage the change.
 1. Make a commit on the second computer.
 Use `git add -p` to stage the change.
 1. Merge these two changes together so they both end up on both user's GitHub, on lines 1 and 2, respectively.
 1. On one of the computers, over-write the old `git-log.txt` with the new output from `git log`.
+1. Fork the forked repository to the other person's account.
+1. Log into students with the other user and submit this code.
 1. Ask for an instructor to review your work

 When you're finished, you should BOTH have a repository on GitHub that has two files in, `hello.txt` and `git-log.txt`.